Rail (bird): Systematics and evolution

 The family Rallidae was introduced (as Rallia) by the French polymath Constantine Samuel Rafinesque in 1815.

 The family has traditionally been grouped with two families of larger birds, the cranes and bustards, as well as several smaller families of usually "primitive" midsized amphibious birds, to make up the order Gruiformes.
 The alternative Sibley-Ahlquist taxonomy, which has been widely accepted in America, raises the family to ordinal level as the Ralliformes.
-Given uncertainty about gruiform monophyly, this may or may not be correct; it certainly seems more justified than most of the Sibley-Ahlquist proposals.
+Given uncertainty about gruiform monophyly, this may or may not be correct.
 However, such a group would probably also include the Heliornithidae (finfoots and sungrebes), an exclusively tropical group that is somewhat convergent with grebes, and usually united with the rails in the Ralli.

 The cladogram below showing the phylogeny of the living and recently extinct Rallidae is mostly based on a study by Juan Garcia-R and collaborators published in 2020.
 The position of the chestnut-headed crake (Anurolimnas castaneiceps) and the arrangement in the tribe Laterallini is based on the study by Emiliano Depino and collaborators that was published in 2023.
 The genera and number of species are taken from the taxonomy published by Avilist.
 The names of the subfamilies and tribes are those proposed by Jeremy Kirchman and collaborators in 2021.